Pure-Farming/Documentation/docs/resource-types/OGC/Collections.md

 ---

 ## URLs
-Get a list of all collections of data on geographical specifications for holdings, plots, and land-covers or metadata describing data on geographical specifications for holdings, plots, and land-covers.
+Get a list of all collections of data on geographical specifications of holdings, plots, and land-covers or metadata describing data on geographical specifications of holdings, plots, and land-covers.

 ```
 GET /ogc/collections
 ```

-Get all the collections of data on geographical specifications for all the holdings.
+Get all the collections of data on geographical specifications of all the holdings.

 ```
 GET /ogc/collections/holdings
 ```

-Get a collection of data for a specific holding that you may have access to, the holdingID is required in this case.
+Get a collection of data of a specific holding that you may have access to, the holdingID is required in this case.

 ```
 GET /ogc/collections/holdings/{holdingId}/collections
 ```

-Get all the collections of data for all the plots.
+Get all the collections of data on geographical specifications of all the plots.

 ```
 GET /ogc/collections/plots